Profile

 The Authorization Server should prompt the user for reauthentication.
 If it cannot reauthenticate the user, it must return an error, typically login_required.

 stateThis state parameter is constructed by your application and included in the call to the hosted Next Identity service.
 It will remain unchanged and will be passed back to your application when the screen is redirected back.
 It is intended for use by your application to track user state.
-It should be an opaque value used to maintain state between the request and the callback.
+It should be an opaque value to maintain the state between the request and the callback.

 access_type